qmk/qmk_firmware/docs/newbs_getting_started.md

 ### Note on FreeBSD Permissions :id=note-on-freebsd-permissions

-It is suggested to run `qmk setup` as a non-`root` user to start with, but this will likely identify that packages need to be isntalled to your base system using `pkg`.
-Although you maybe be prompted to install dependencies, this will likely fail due to running as an unprivileged user.
+It is suggested to run `qmk setup` as a non-`root` user to start with, but this will likely identify packages that need to be installed to your base system using `pkg`.
+However the installation will probably fail when run as an unprivileged user.
 To manually install the base dependencies, run the following either as `root`, or with `sudo`:

     ./util/qmk_install.sh